 As the world’s second largest country in the world and encased with the world’s longest coastline, distances in Canada are vast and can stretch for miles on end.
 A typical example of this is the Trans-Canada Highway, which at, 7,821 km it is longer than the distance from London to Bombay.
 Over 50 percent of Canada’s land is covered with rich forest ranges and accounts for 10 percent of the world’s remaining natural forests.

 Canada is made up of ten provinces and three territories.
 The provinces include:

 Canada has two million lakes, covering about 7.6 percent of its landmass, and the country shares four of the five Great Lakes with the United States which are the largest sources of fresh water in the world.
 Canada’s largest lake is Great Bear Lake stretching to 31,326 square kilometers.

-St. Lawrence is Canada’s most important river, at 3,058 km long and provides seaway for ships from the Great Lakes to the Indian Ocean.
+St. Lawrence is Canada’s most important river, at 3,058 km long and provides seaway for ships from the Great Lakes to the Atlantic Ocean.

 Canada also has six time zones.
 The easternmost, Newfoundland is three hours and thirty minutes behind Greenwich Mean Time (GMT).
 The other time zones are the Atlantic, the Eastern, the Central, the Rocky Mountain, and farthest west, the Pacific which is eight hours behind GMT.

 In spite of the country’s large size, nearly 80 percent the population in Canada lives in a concentrated area in cities and towns within 100 kilometers of the US border.